timrichardson/zoho_crm_package/README.md

 ========
 v 0.4.0: No longer retry when API limit is reached, raise an exception instead.
 Reason: the Zoho CRM API rate limit is 24 hour rolling, and it can take minutes to get credits back.
 Too long to wait.

+v0.4.1: small changes to readme.
+Also, v.0.4.0 has a test case using the IN criteria which may be interesting.